About the Library

 The Munday Library is the result of a $13 million donation from Pat and Bill Munday.
 Built over 10 months in 2012-2013, it is designed to bring together students and faculty from all disciplines for creative collaboration and to encourage digital and information literacy.

-The open and expansive information commons houses about 150 computers, including a quiet computing lab for focused study.
+The open and expansive information commons provides access to comfortable study spaces and computers in a variety of settings, including a quiet space for focused study.
 The commons features free printing, including wireless printing from personal laptops, scanning and copier facilities.

-Quiet zones, including a spacious, well-lit reading room, and study areas provide ample space for focusing on assignments and a convenient place to plug in your laptop.
-In addition, 16 private study rooms – half of which feature state-of-the-art audio/visual equipment – are available to reserve in advance and are ideal for mapping out team projects and honing multimedia presentation skills.
+Our welcoming and comfortable Lounge is stocked with newspapers, magazines, puzzles, and board games.
+Spacious, well-lit work and study areas, including designated quiet zones, provide ample space for collaborative and individual work.
+Private study rooms with state-of-the-art audio/visual equipment are available to reserve in advance and are ideal for mapping out team projects and honing multimedia presentation skills.

 - Two Global Digital Classrooms.